jupyterlab/extension-examples/widget-tracker/widgets/README.md

 A Widget can be added to the main area through the [JupyterLab shell](http://jupyterlab.github.io/jupyterlab/application/classes/labshell.html).
-Inside of the `activate` function, you can obtained it through the `shell` attribute of the `app` object:
+Inside of the `activate` function, you can obtain it through the `shell` attribute of the `app` object:

 ```ts